 Sumanth, an engineer employed by the Bangalore Water Supply and Sewerage Board (BWSSB) was accused of violating Sections 5, 7, 8, 9 and 10 of the 2013 Act, as he was seen directing an individual to enter a manhole for maintenance work.
-A complaint was lodged leading to an FIR and subsequently chargesheet was filed.
-Sumanth challenged the proceedings arguing that the Act mandates initiation of prosecution only through a formal complaint to the Magistrate as per Section 10 and not through a police report.
+A complaint was lodged, leading to an FIR and chargesheet was subsequently filed.
+Sumanth challenged the proceedings, arguing that the 2013 Act mandates initiation of prosecution only through a formal complaint to the Magistrate as per Section 10 and not through a police report.

-The High Court guashed the proceedings against the Sumanth.
+The High Court quashed the proceedings against the Sumanth.
 The Court emphasised that Section 10 of the 2013 Act explicitly requires the prosecution to commence only upon a private complaint filed directly with the Magistrate.
 A complaint made to the police does not fulfil this requirement, rendering the FIR and subsequent legal actions invalid.
 The Court declined to address whether Sumanth's actions constituted a violation of the Act, as the procedural lapse itself was sufficient to nullify the proceedings.

-This was a negative judgement as it held that complaints under the PEMSRA can only be filed directly with a Magistrate.
-Such a finding would make it impossible for complaints to be registered because in most cases, the complaints are registered by the police themselves or filed by others with the police.
-This judgement has been followed by the Karnataka High Court in other cses as well, which led to quashing of complaints of manual scavenging.
+This was a negative judgment as it held that complaints under the PEMSRA can only be filed directly with the Magistrate.
+It failed to account for challenges in registering complaints because in most cases, the complaints are registered by the police themselves or filed by others with the police.
+This judgment has been followed by the Karnataka High Court in other cases as well, which has led to quashing of complaints in several instances of manual scavenging.